aidanwhiteley/books/README.md

 MongDb to test most of the application.
 Functionality not supported by mogo-java-server such as full text indexes results in some tests being skipped when running with the monog-java-server Spring profile.

-When running the CI builds with Githib Actions, tests run against a real Mongo instance.
+When running the CI builds with Github Actions, tests run against a real Mongo instance.

 Some of the integration tests make use of WireMock - see the /src/test/resources/mappings and __files directories for the configuration details.